msoe-sisyphus-sd/msoe-sis-wiki/Spikes:-Audio-Interfaces.md

 ### Con
 * Requires PortAudio

+### Note
+* The current ML spike/solution uses an additional package called `pyAudioAnalysis` but to the Team's current understanding - `pyAudio` is not required to use this package.

 ## `sounddevice`
 * Interfaces with PortAudio
 * Was used in a spike/demo for setting the light's brightness based on audio levels